kuromike0629/clowcard-cui/README.md

 # ClowCardCUI

-ClowCard is "Container type Linux malWare Cretical Analysing tools powerd by tomoyolinux,Ruby and Docker".
+ClowCard is "Container type Linux prOgram and malWare Cretical Analysing tools powerd by tomoyolinux,Ruby and Docker".

 ## Installation